Linear-time classical approximate optimization of cubic-lattice classical spin glasses: Introduction

 \subsection{Outline for the rest of the work}

-In Section \ref{sec:algorithm} we provide details of the tensor-network implementation of our meta-heuristic.
-In Section \ref{sec:experiments} we present finite-size results for $\varepsilon_{\textrm{lin}}$ from this implementation for two classes of the cubic-lattice tile-planted-solution model across their full range of energy landscape ruggedness.
-We also present in Section \ref{sec:experiments} scaling results from simulated annealing and parallel tempering at the most rugged instances of this model over a range of target $\varepsilon$ values to show that the asymptotic value of $\varepsilon_{\textrm{lin}}$ at those instances reduces the quantum-speedup $\varepsilon$-search-space at those instances.
+In Section \ref{sec:experiments} we present finite-size results for $\varepsilon_{\textrm{lin}}$ from a tensor-network implementation of our meta-heuristic for two classes of the cubic-lattice tile-planted-solution model across their full range of energy landscape ruggedness.
+We also present scaling results from simulated annealing and parallel tempering at the most rugged instances of this model over a range of target $\varepsilon$ values to show that the asymptotic value of $\varepsilon_{\textrm{lin}}$ for those instances reduces the quantum-speedup $\varepsilon$-search-space for those instances.
 We conclude in Section \ref{sec:summary} with a summary and outlook.